 - Interlibrary Loan: The Freeman Library does not offer interlibrary loan services, but our staff can help patrons find resources locally.

-Freeman Library staff is available to answer reference queries received via e-mail Monday through Friday.
-Please fill in as many fields as possible.
-Staff will respond to your reference question in the order in which it was received, generally within 2 business days.
-This form is not to be used by docents.
-If you are a docent and need research assistance, please visit the Library or email firstname.lastname@example.org.
+Freeman Library staff is available to answer reference queries received via e-mail Monday through Friday in the order in which it was received, generally within 2 business days.
+Email email@example.com with your research question and include the research deadline.
 Thank you.